Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

-Besides the impact of quantile level and number of conditioning returns, a third element is of interest: the number and type of trades created by the strategy in a given time interval.
-Table (\ref{tabc}) reports several elements for the most recent years.
-The first column just repeats the content of Table (\ref{tabb}), while the following ones separately consider Long and Short trades distinguishing between true and false signals.
-We call ``true'' a trading signal which really provides a positive trade profit.
-The existence of ``false'' signals is due, as previously mentioned, to the discreteness of the dataset.
-Note that since in the trading simulations we execute trades at $10$-minute frequency, the ratio true-to-false signals might not be optimal.
-Indeed, to execute trades few seconds after the violation of a quantile barrier would improve the model performances, potentially increasing the number of true signals with respect to the false ones.
-In light of this comment, the presence of substantial positive profits despite the relatively small number of true signals [see the last two columns of Table (\ref{tabc})] should be considered as a positive, potentially interesting outcome of our strategy.
+In light of this comment, the presence of substantial positive profits despite the relatively small number of true signals [see the last two columns of Table (\ref{tabc})] should be considered as a positive, potentially interesting outcome of the strategy.
 A further element supporting the strategy is the average profit of trades originated by true signals.
-Both for long and short trades, these average profits are sensibly larger, peaking around about 80 basis points.
+Both for long and short trades, these average profits are sensibly larger, peaking at more than 150 basis points (note that trades are created within the day).
 On the contrary, false signals lead to trades with small losses (compared to the gains), even if these losses are larger during volatile market phases as in 2008 and 2009 (both for long and short trades).
-The number of trades is much larger when using 25\% quantiles compared to 5\% quantiles; while there are small differences between the use of Conditional and Unconditional quantiles.
+The number of trades is much larger when using 25\% quantiles compared to 5\% quantiles; while there are small differences between the use of Conditioned and Unconditioned quantiles.
 Long and short trades are almost numerically equivalent both in trending and volatile market phases.
-As naturally expected, overall the number of trades increases during volatile periods, irrespectively of the sign.
+As naturally expected, the number of trades increases during volatile periods, irrespectively of the sign.
 Finally, also the number of relatively few true signals does not depend on the trade sign.
-In summary, Table (\ref{tabc}) show evidence of some potential interest in the proposed strategy, since the average profit for true signals is quite elevate (in particular compared to the overall average profit).
+In summary, Table (\ref{tabc}) shows evidence of some potential interest in the proposed strategy, since the average profit for true signals is quite elevate (in particular compared to the overall average profit).